Reviewing the Current Online Gambling Laws in British Columbia, CA 2023

 What Does it All Mean?

-It is perfectly legal to play at BC’s own PlayNow.com website, provided you are age 19+ and physically located within British Columbia or Manitoba.
+It is perfectly legal to play at BC’s own PlayNow.com website, provided you are age 19+ and physically located within British Columbia (or Manitoba and Saskatchewan, where PlayNow services are extended to).

-It is not illegal to play at online casinos that are located outside of Canada.
+It is not illegal to play at online casinos located outside of Canada.

 Disclaimer: Please note that we are not lawyers, and are not qualified or attempting to offer legal advice.
 The following is our personal interpretation of current online gambling laws in British Columbia.
 For precise clarification of the law, please contact an attorney or local authorities.